 Friday Favorites posts from around the bookish community:

 Well folks, it’s the last Wednesday of 2018.
-Instead of focusing on just one book I’m waiting on, I’ll be featuring one for each month of 2019.
+Instead of focusing on just one book I’m wanting, I’ll be featuring one for each month of 2019.
 And because I am terrible at choosing just one, there are going to be more than a few honorable mentions for the months where more books have already been announced.
 Seriously, I’m the worst at making choices.

 January Kingdom of Copper (The Daevabad Trilogy #2) Author: S.A.
 Chakraborty Publisher: Harper Voyager Release Date: January 8, 2019 Synopsis:[Here] I just finished The City of Brass, the first book in this series, the other day and hot damn do I need this next book in my life right now.